-Smart Home in Sydney's Suburbs
+Smart Home in Sydney's Suburbs26 photos

 Constrained by a narrow and inconvenient plot shape, as well as the clients' commitment to passive solar design and natural lighting, architects managed to create a two-story residence of 344 square meters, the main highlights of which include a swimming pool with a transparent wall connecting it to the living room space, and a building exterior in the form of a vertical garden.